Fox's Book of Martyrs

 air, the superior asked him what resolution he had taken.
 To which Mr. Lithgow

-replied that he was already resolved, unless he could show substantial reasons
+replied that he was already resolved, unless he could

-to make him alter his opinion.
-The superior, after a pedantic display of their
+show substantial reasons to make him alter his opinion.
+The superior, after a

-seven sacraments, the intercession of saints, transubstantiation, etc., boasted
+pedantic display of their seven sacraments, the intercession of saints,

-greatly of their Church, her antiquity, universality, and uniformity; all of
+transubstantiation, etc., boasted greatly of their Church, her antiquity,

-which Mr. Lithgow denied: "For (said he) the profession of the faith I
+universality, and uniformity; all of which Mr. Lithgow denied: "For (said he)

-hold hath been ever since the first days of the apostles, and Christ had ever
+the profession of the faith I hold hath been ever since the first days of the

-his own Church (however obscure) in the greatest time of your darkness."
+apostles, and Christ had ever his own Church (however obscure) in the greatest

 The